hheelweg/PyeDNA/README.md

 ![PyeDNA image](./pyedna.png)

 PyeDNA is a Python workflow package for building, simulating, and analyzing DNA systems with covalently attached molecular dyes and related chromophores.
-It is for the part of computational dye-DNA work where chemistry, file formats, force fields, and trajectory analysis all have to agree with each other, preferably before a three-day calculation proves that they did not.

 ## What Is PyeDNA?